coderefinery/git-collaborative/_episodes/03-distributed.md

 ### Part A: Fork and clone

 In the **groups/breakout-rooms**, one person like the helper, do a necessary preparatory step.
-The person creates a repository from a template in her or his GitHub user space.
+The person creates a repository from a template in their GitHub user space.
 We do not use the templates directly but [generate exercises from them](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 Here is the template for forking workflow exercise:
 [https://github.com/coderefinery/template-forking-workflow-exercise](https://github.com/coderefinery/template-forking-workflow-exercise)